hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/EasyBuild.md

 ## Description
 EasyBuild can install software packages including the related modules.
 The location will be controlled using our modules, e.g. the `Workspace` module, see [Installing Custom Software](installing-custom-software.md).
 On top of the usual EasyBuild framework we added some extensions which allows you to build for specific architectures or a generic software stack in your user/group space.
-Therefore, use the `eb` command to search and try and the `eb-install-all` or `eb-install-generic` command to install the package.
+Therefore, use the `eb` command to search and try and the `eb-install-all` command to install the package.

 The following steps need are necessary:

 - load modules
 - find the package specification
 - decide the desired software stack
-- run EasyBuild installation using `eb-install-all` or `eb-install-generic`
+- run EasyBuild installation using `eb-install-all`

 ## Modules
 Depending if you want to install the package in user or a group space you need to load the related module and the `EasyBuild` module, e.g.: